MicrosoftDocs/Hololens/hololens/hololens-calibration.md

 #### Deferred Calibration Prompt

 With Auto Eye Position, the Eye Tracking Calibration prompt dialog is deferred until an application requests Eye Gaze data.
 This ensures that there's no prompt to the user when the active application doesn't require gaze.
 If the application does require gaze data and the current user isn't calibrated, the user is presented with a calibration prompt.
-This behavior could be used to display eye tracking calibration prompt at a suitable time for the experience.
-This method is recommended for the following reasons
+This behavior could be used to display an eye tracking calibration prompt at a suitable time for the experience.
+This method is recommended for the following reasons:

 1. The Eye Tracking Calibration Prompt dialog provides the user with details on why eye tracking is needed.
 2. Presents the user a way to decline to have their eyes calibrated.